The

 Samuel Gill, Head Editor for TennisUpToDate.com sees Jannik Sinner as the champion.

-Compared to the WTA I see as a lot more clean cut, without likely Novak Djokovic playing, Carlos Alcaraz certainly won't be.
+Compared to the WTA I see as a lot more clean cut, likely without Novak Djokovic playing, Carlos Alcaraz certainly won't be.
 It is easy.

 I see Jannik Sinner winning the title.
 Felix Auger-Aliassime, Alexander Zverev and even Stefanos Tsitsipas after good weeks for me will rise to the occasion.